 - Weather control

-- More durable training gear
+- More durable gear

 1. Why Under Armour Still Prioritizes Fabric Innovation

-✔ 1.
-Performance differentiation
+1. Performance Differentiation

-Designs can be imitated—fabric engineering cannot.
+Designs can be copied.
+Fabric engineering cannot.

-High-tech fabrics allow premium pricing.
+Technical fabrics justify premium pricing.

 2. The Technologies That Keep UA Ahead

-| UA Technology | Function | Why It Matters |
+| Technology | Function | Why It Matters |

 |---|---|---|